 TUHUA (MAYOR ISLAND)

-This dormant volcano has been largely protected from the public, so those who do get to visit really get to experience something special.
+This dormant volcano has been largely protected from the public, so those who do get to visit can really experience something special.

-Those with permission to land on the island can enjoy hiking through the island’s pōhutukawa forest, and if time allows, climb to the highest peak at 355 metres above sea level.
+Those with permission to land on the island can enjoy hiking through the island’s pōhutukawa forest and, if time allows, climb to the highest peak at 355 metres above sea level.

-The island is pest-free and home to an array of native birds, including bellbirds, tui, Kākā, Kākāriki karaka, brown Kiwi, and plenty more!
+The island is pest-free and home to an array of native birds, including bellbirds, tui, kākā, kākāriki karaka, brown kiwi, and plenty more!